hkuffel/attendancetracker/index.md

 ## Welcome to the Automatic Zoom Attendance Tracker

 You can use this service to automatically generate an attendance report from any of your past Zoom meetings.
+You must have a Pro Zoom account to use this service.

 ### Let's Get Started